Search suggestions

 Sustainable Program for Irrigation and Groundwater Use

-The Sustainable Program for Irrigation and Groundwater Use (SPRING) is an add-on that addresses responsible water management at farm level.
-It is designed to be paired with the Integrated Farm Assurance (IFA) standard for plants or the Crops for Processing (CfP) standard.
+The Sustainable Program for Irrigation and Groundwater Use (SPRING) is an add-on that aims to address responsible water management practices at farm level.
+It is designed to be paired with the Integrated Farm Assurance (IFA) standard for plants.

 What is SPRING?